7 Best Electronic Desk Notebooks for Digital Note-Taking

 Paper notebooks haven't changed much in 200 years.
 Lined pages.
 Bound spines.
 Maybe a pocket for loose papers.
 The fundamental technology is ancient.

 Digital attempts started poorly.
 Palm Pilots in the 1990s required you to learn Graffiti, a special alphabet.
 Newton MessagePad from Apple famously couldn't recognize basic handwriting.
 Early tablet PCs from the 2000s were just terrible.
 Heavy, slow, expensive, and the writing experience felt like dragging a stick through mud.
+Anyone working with executive pen sets for signing documents or professional writing back then would have found the digital alternatives laughable by comparison.

 The breakthrough came from two directions simultaneously.
 First, capacitive touchscreens replaced resistive ones around 2010.
 You could finally write without pressing hard.
 Second, e ink displays matured enough to handle refresh rates suitable for writing instead of just reading static text.